Eurovision Song Contest 2018: Man Rushes Stage During SuRie’s Grand Final Performance

 However, as yet, there has been no official statement on what the man said.

-After deliberation, SuRie decided not to preform her song again during hte grand final.
+After deliberation, SuRie decided not to preform her song again during the grand final.

 This is an ongoing story and will be updated as news comes to hand.